Thursday, 28 June 2018

 Let us prepare the chutney first.
 Take all the ingredients mentioned together in a blender.

-Let us prepare the tofu bhurji / scramble.
+Let us prepare tofu bhurji / scramble.

-Heat the oil in a wok, temper with the cumin seeds and add the sliced onion.
+Heat oil in wok, temper with cumin seeds, add washed, chopped green chillies, turmeric powder, salt.

-Fold in well and cook for 2-3 minutes.
-Add the chopped coriander and stir for a minute.
+Add washed, chopped coriander, stir for a minute.
 Our filling is ready, we will transfer it to a bowl to cool.

 Let us prepare the dough now which is nothing but our normal paratha dough.